viewmaster111/SpeedTest-1/README.md

 *Version 1.2.5*
- -Changed image format to JPG as PNG was creating SSL Protocol errors.
+ - Changed image format to JPG as PNG was creating SSL Protocol errors.

- -Fixed a few bugs making Speedtest more accurate.
+ - Fixed a few bugs making Speedtest more accurate.

- -Fixed a bug with the Happy Holidays page on IOS Safari
+ - Fixed a bug with the Happy Holidays page on IOS Safari